 Objectives of the Blue Revolution/Neel Kranti Mission

-The Neel Kranti Mission aimed to enhance the economic condition of India through the augmentation of fisheries and thus contributing towards the food and nutritional security.
+The Nili Kranti Mission aimed to enhance the economic condition of India through the augmentation of fisheries and thus contributing towards the food and nutritional security.
 The utilization of the water resources for the development of fisheries was done by the Neel Kranti Mission in a sustainable manner.

-The objectives of the mission also known as the Blue Revolution are mentioned below:
+The objectives of the Nili Kranti mission are mentioned below:

 - Completely tapping the total fish potential of India on both islands as well as in the marine sector and to triple the production by the year 2020.

 - Transforming the fisheries sector into a modern industry through the utilization of new technologies and processes.

 - Doubling the income of the fishers through increased productivity and improving the post-harvest marketing infrastructure including e-commerce, technologies, and global best innovators.

 - To ensure the active participation of the fishers and the fish farmers in income enhancement.